JkSatterfield/4443-Internet-Programming-Satterfield/Grade_Assignment6.md

 Comments:

-1. Your font awesom links in the menu bar didn't retain the css style of the other links.
+1. Your font awesome links in the menu bar didn't retain the css style of the other links.
 Changing color on hover is an important user interface feature.